 Stain remover: I use sunlight, eucalyptus oil, bicarb soda, or washing soda for stains on clothing, carpet, and other fabrics.
-I buy a large supply of bicarb soda when I make my bi-monthly trip to a store which sells it package free or buy it in a box.
+I buy bicarb soda package free in bulk or buy it in a box.
 I’ve only ever seen washing soda in plastic bags so I started making it myself.
 I aim to buy Australian, organic essential oils with as little packaging as possible.
 I’m hoping I’ll be able to get essential oil refills somewhere by the time I’ve emptied these bottles.

-Gloves: I usually don’t use any but on the odd occassions that I do, I use a pair made from natural rubber and cotton.
+Gloves: I usually don’t use any but on the odd occasion that I do, I use a pair made from natural rubber and cotton.

-Hand dishwashing: I have done a range of different things including buying a bulk amount of detergent, otherwise you can refill from stores selling it in bulk.
+Hand dishwashing: I have done a range of different things including buying a bulk amount of detergent (otherwise you can refill from bulk containers at stores offering this).
 Buying the bulk sized container is a bigger up front cost but you will probably save money, time, and still be responsible for the same amount of plastic packaging.
-I tried using Velvet Pure Soap until I discovered it contains unsustainable palm oil), bi-carb soda, and now I’m trialling a local, handmade liquid soap that I can get refilled or buy in bulk.
+I have also used soap (beware Velvet Pure Soap contains unsustainable palm oil), bi-carb soda, and now I’m trialling a local, handmade liquid soap that I can get refilled or buy in bulk.

 When bath towels become so worn they rip when I dry my back, I make them into tea towels or face washers (they make the best tea towels), then they progress into dish cloths that can be washed and reused until they're so manky they belong in the compost.
 At this point the natural fibres can easily be pulled apart to speed up decay.
 And so the cycle back to the soil in which new cotton can grow has been completed. #zerowastehome